 Chiang Mai to Bangkok to Tokyo

-A review of our Thai Airways 777 business class flight from Chang Mai, to Bangkok, to Tokyo.
+We’ve been traveling around the world and taking first-class/business class flights with the help of our travel credit cards.
+And in this blog, we’ll be talking about our Thai Airways 777 business class flight from Chang Mai, to Bangkok, to Tokyo.
 Three weeks of traveling.

 After three weeks of traveling, we were ready to head home!
 We booked award flights from Chiang Mai to Washington, DC which provided a long, 12-hour layover in Bangkok.
 We left Chiang Mai mid-morning for our quick one hour flight to Bangkok.